Supporting Community Needs Through the Years: A History of Greater Toledo Community Foundation

 During that first year, $1,425 in grants were made to support local charitable projects.
 From this initial gift, your community foundation has grown and flourished to what it is today.

-Greater Toledo Community Foundation, Inc. is a public, charitable foundation which exists to improve the quality of life in the region by:
+Toledo Community Foundation, Inc., dba Greater Toledo Community Foundation, is a public, charitable foundation which exists to improve the quality of life in the region by:

 Providing a flexible, informed, effective means for donors to achieve their charitable goals in perpetuity;